+Competency Competency Level Content No. of Periods 8.1.3 Investigates the gross structure and functioning of the human urinary system Human urinary system Parts of the human urinary system Kidney Location Blood supply Structure Ureters Urinary bladder Urethra (urinary passage) Nephron as the structural and functional unit Process of urine formation Ultra Filteration Reabsorption Secretion Impact of hormones on the functions of the kidneys ADH Aldosterone Other functions of the kidney (Kidney as a main homeostatic organ) Osmo-regulation Control of blood volume 9

 Competency Competency Level Content No. of Periods

-Human urinary system 9

-8.1.3 Investigates the gross Parts of the human urinary system

-structure and • Kidney

-system Location

-Blood supply

-• Structure

-• Ureters

-Urinary bladder

-• Urethra (urinary passage)

-• Nephrone as the structural and functional unit

-Process of urine formation

-Ultra Filteration

-Reabsorption

-Secretion

-• Impact of hormones on the functions of the kidneys

-• ADH

-• Aldosterone

-• Other functions of the kidney (Kidney as a main homeostatic organ)

-Osmo-regulation

-Control of blood volume

 Blood pH regulation

-Competency Competency Level Content No. of Periods

 Secretion of hormones

 Erythropoietin

 Renin

-Maintenance of blood volume and blood pressure.
+• Maintenance of blood volume and blood pressure.

 • Disorders of the human urinary system

 Bladder & kidney stones

-• Measures for prevention of disorders.
+Measures for prevention of disorders.

 Diagnostic role of urine

-Competency Competency Level Content No. of Periods 9.1.0 Inquires in to the types of supporting systems and movement in organisms.
-9.1.1 Inquires in to the structure and functions of the skeletal systems of animals .
-Main types of skeletons of animals and their organization Hydrostatic skeleton Coelom - Annelida Exoskeleton Chitinous exoskeleton - Arthropoda Calcium carbonate exoskeleton - Mollusca Bony plates - Reptiles Endoskeleton Plates of calcium carbonate - Echinodermata Bones - Chordata Cartilage - Chordata Microscopic structure of human bones and cartilage Functions of the skeletal system Support Protection Movement Storage & Release of calcium Storage & Release of phosphates Production of blood cells.
-8
+Competency Competency Level Content No. of Periods 9.1.0 Inquires in to the types of supporting systems and movement in organisms. functions of the skeletal systems of animals .
+Main types of skeletons of animals and their organization Hydrostatic skeleton Coelom - Annelida Exoskeleton Chitinous exoskeleton - Arthropoda Calcium carbonate exoskeleton - Mollusca Bony plates - Reptiles Endoskeleton Plates of calcium carbonate - Echinodermata Bones - Chordata Cartilage - Chordata Microscopic structure of human bones and cartilage Functions of the skeletal system Support Protection Movement Storage & release of calcium Storage & release of phosphates Production of blood cells.
+6